Ashtanga (vinyasa) yoga: History

 Pattabhi Jois claimed to have learned the system of ashtanga from Tirumalai Krishnamacharya, who in turn claimed to have learned it from a supposed text called Yoga Kurunta by the otherwise unknown author Vamama Rishi.
-This text was imparted to Krishnamacharya in the early 1900s by his Guru, Yogeshwara Ramamohana Brahmachari.
+This text was said to have been imparted to Krishnamacharya in the early 1900s by his Guru, Yogeshwara Ramamohana Brahmachari.
 Jois insists that the text described all of the asanas and vinyasas of the sequences of the ashtanga system.
-However, the text is said to have been eaten by ants so it is impossible to verify his assertions.
+However, Krishnamacharya said that the text had been eaten by ants so it is impossible to verify his assertions.
 Additionally, it is unusual that the text is not mentioned as a source in either of the books by Krishnamacharya, Yoga Makaranda (1934) and Yogāsanagalu (c.
 1941).

-According to Manju Jois, the sequences of ashtanga yoga were created by Krishnamcharya.
+According to Manju Jois, the sequences of ashtanga yoga were created by Krishnamacharya.
 There is some evidence to support this in Yoga Makaranda, which lists nearly all the postures of the Pattabhi Jois primary series and several postures from the intermediate and advanced series, described with reference to vinyasa.

 There is evidence that the ashtanga yoga series incorporates exercises used by Indian wrestlers and British gymnasts.
-Recent academic research details documentary evidence that physical journals in the early 20th century were full of the postural shapes that were very similar to Krishnamacharya's asana system.
+Research by the scholar-practitioner Mark Singleton details documentary evidence that physical journals in the early 20th century were full of the postural shapes that were very similar to Krishnamacharya's asana system.
 In particular, the flowing surya namaskara, which later became the basis of Krishnamacharya's Mysore style, was in the 1930s considered as exercise and not part of yoga; the two styles were at that time taught separately, in adjacent halls of the Mysore palace.

 Etymology

 Ashtanga yoga may owe its name to Ashtanga Namaskara, a pose in an early form of Surya Namaskar, rather than to any connection with Patanjali's eight-limbed yoga.

-Jois elided any distinction between his sequences of asanas and the eight-limbed ashtanga yoga (Sanskrit अष्टांग asht-anga, "eight limbs") of Patanjali's Yoga Sutras.
-The eight limbs of Patanjali's scheme are yama, niyama, asana, pranayama, pratyahara, dharana, dhyana, and samadhi.
-It was Jois's belief that asana, the third limb, must be practiced first, and only after that could one master the other seven limbs.
-However, the name ashtanga in Jois's usage may, as yoga scholar Mark Singleton suggests, derive from the old name of surya namaskar in the system of dand gymnastic exercises, which was named ashtang dand after one of the original postures in the sequence, ashtanga namaskara (now replaced by chaturanga dandasana), in which eight body parts all touch the ground, rather than Patanjali's yoga.
+Pattabhi Jois elided any distinction between his sequences of asanas and the eight-limbed ashtanga yoga (Sanskrit अष्टांग asht-anga, "eight limbs") of Patanjali's Yoga Sutras.
+However, the name ashtanga in Jois's usage may, as yoga scholar Mark Singleton suggests, derive from the old name of Surya Namaskar in the system of dand gymnastic exercises, which was named ashtang dand after one of the original postures in the sequence, Ashtanga Namaskara (now replaced by Chaturanga Dandasana), in which eight body parts all touch the ground, rather than Patanjali's yoga.